AkUp007/Agentic_Ai_Eval/README.md

 Row Limit: The total number of rows to evaluate from the input file (0 for all).

 Start Evaluation: Click the "Start Evaluation" button.
-The progress will be logged to the console, and the UI will update upon completion.
 Results are automatically saved to results.csv.

-Analyze & Visualize: Once the evaluation is complete, use the buttons in the UI to generate:
+Analyze & Visualize: Once the evaluation is complete, use the buttons in the UI to generate a heatmap and histograms of the results.

-A heatmap showing the correlation between different evaluation dimensions.

-Histograms displaying the distribution of the total score and individual dimension scores.

 🤖 Supported Judge Models
 The framework is configured to work with the following API providers out-of-the-box: